Marine Insurance: Meaning and Coverage

 ↪ Protection Against Piracy, Theft, and Natural Disasters

 These constitute one of the greatest nightmares of water transportation.
-While Marine Insurance does not develop superpowers overnight to combat these, it has flexible policies for such attacks.
+While this cover does not develop superpowers overnight to combat these, it has flexible policies for such attacks.

 In a bid to secure life insurance, it is imperative to note that some insurance companies have stipulations on coverage.
 We recommend that you clearly discuss the terms with your insurer [or insurers if you want to weigh other options].
 By and by, ensure you ensure yourself and stay safe; to avoid stories that touch.